madgik/exareme/Deployment/README.md

 ### Stop Services

-If you want to stop Exareme services [master/workers] only you can do so by:
+If you want to stop Exareme services [master/workers] but no Portainer services, you can do so by:

 ```ansible-playbook -i hosts.ini Stop-Services.yaml -c paramiko  --ask-vault-pass -e@vault_file.yaml -vvvv --tags exareme -vvvv```